Dudleya brittonii D. A. Johans.

 Giant Chalk Dudleya, Britton's Dudleya, Silver Dollar Plant

-Dudleya brittonii is a solitary or slowly-clumping succulent with beautiful rosettes, up to 18 inches (45 cm) in diameter, of fleshy, white to silver-gray leaves surrounding a thick basal stem.
-Leaves are covered with a heavy coat of chalky powder that can be rubbed off.
+Dudleya brittonii is a solitary or slowly-clumping succulent with a thick basal stem and beautiful rosettes of fleshy, white to silver-gray leaves covered with a heavy coat of chalky powder.
 Stout silvery-white, up to 2 foot (60 cm) long spikes arch upward and blush reddish-violet as the clusters of pale yellow flowers begin to open in late spring to early summer.

 How to Grow and Care